My bucket policy grants full access to another AWS account. Why are IAM users from that account still getting Access Denied errors?

 - The user's IAM policy doesn't grant access to the bucket.

-- The object is encrypted by AWS Key Management Service (AWS KMS), and the user doesn't have access to the KMS key.
+- The object is encrypted by AWS Key Management Service (AWS KMS), and the user doesn't have access to the AWS KMS key.

 - A deny statement in the bucket policy or IAM policy is blocking the user's access.